loyjoy/academy/experiences/functions/functions.md

   ## What kind of functions are existing and how are they used?

    ### ArrayLength
-   If you possibly got multiple inputs (e.g. a multiple choice question in the questionnaire) the values are saved in an array.
+   Given a variable of type array (e.g. produced by a multiple choice question in the questionnaire) this function returns the number of elements within that array.
-   This functions returns now the length of that array.
-Simply stated: It returns the number of values stored in the variable.
 You can use this function on any kind of variables and check if they are empty or have a value stored by checking if ArrayLength returns 0.

   ### ClientLocale
    This function returns the language setting of the Browser in a String.